spsquared/SPARK_Future-Engineers_2022/ASSEMBLY.md

 Save and close the editor with `:wqa`.

 To run the program on startup, first obtain the directory of the program folder uploaded earlier.
-Create `spark_startup.service` in `/etc/systemd/system` and place the following in the contents, replacing "/filepath/" with the directory of the folder.
+Create `spark_startup.service` in `/etc/systemd/system` and place the following in the contents, replacing "/filepath/" with the absolute directory of the folder (begins with a "/").

 ```
 [Service]